 Physical Therapy (PHTH)

 Physical therapy management of individuals with balance and vestibular disorders resulting in impairments, functional limitations, and disabilities.
-Emphasizes the application and integration of theoretical constructs, evidence-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcomes measurement.
+Emphasizes application and integration of theoretical constructs, evidence-based practice, examination, evaluation, diagnosis, prognosis, intervention, and outcome measurements.

 PHTH 502.
 Neurology II.
 3 Units.